Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

 Saxo Bank adheres to strict regulatory requirements in in 15 jurisdictions, including Denmark, the UK and Singapore.

 Saxo Bank serves clients in over 120 countries, holds USD 16 billion assets under management and processes 125,000+ daily executed trades.

 Saxo Bank A/S is a fully licensed European bank.

 All platforms are available with a single Saxo account.

 The two types of platforms Saxo Bank offers are:

 SaxoTraderGO key features as stated by Saxo Bank include:

 The asset classes under SaxoTraderGO include: Access stocks, mutual funds, ETFs, bonds, forex, CFDs, futures, commodities, forex options, listed options, trading strategies and managed portfolios.

-SaxoTraderGO is free to set up with no monthly platform subscription fees.
-However, some features – such as level 2 market data – require a subscription.
+SaxoTraderGO is said to be free to set up and has no monthly platform subscription fees.
+Although some features, like the level 2 market data would require you to have a subscription.

 SaxoTraderPRO is Saxo Bank's fully customisable, professional-grade platform.